Kinect

 -

 After this previous post, which updated my previous implementation drawing polylines in AutoCAD to use the Microsoft Kinect SDK, it made sense to give the same treatment to this implementation, too.
-This version of the code doesn't really go beyond the OpenNI/NITE version โ it's very much a "flat" port, which means it comes with […]
+This version of the code doesn't really go beyond the OpenNI/NITE version – it's very much a "flat" port, which means it comes with the same issues the other version had: the sweep is performed along a single, increasingly complex path, which means that it quickly slows down (as the path's complexity increases with its length) and at some point just stops working.
+And along the way, there's significant…

 -